sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/permissions.md

 ---

 Permissions for each user are cached for the configured `ttl` duration.
-When the `ttl` elapses, permissions will refetched from Bitbucket Server again.
+When the `ttl` elapses, permissions will be refetched from Bitbucket Server again.
 A lower `ttl` makes Sourcegraph refresh permissions for each user more often.
 A higher `ttl` reduces the load on Bitbucket Server and improves user experience by using cached permissions on most requests (i.e. those that are issued within the `ttl` window).
 The more repos you have, the slower it is to fetch permissions.

 Taking all of this into account, you may want to configure the `ttl` to something else than its default value of `3h`, depending on your requirements.